kadamwhite/responsive-containers/README.md

 1. Start using `data-responsive-container` attributes within your theme or plugin.

 ## Changelog

+= 1.1 =
+* Adjust README formatting to fix code block rendering issues.
+* Alter class application logic to always apply classes once their minimum threshold width has been met or exceeded.

 = 1.0 =
 * Loads `responsive-containers.js` to observe and decorate `data-responsive-container` elements.